MYSTRANsolver/MYSTRAN/BUILD.md

 ---

-If your issue isn't here, you can always ask for help at the [MYSTRAN forum](https://www.mystran.com/forums/)!
+If your issue isn't here, you can always ask for help at the [MYSTRAN forum](https://www.mystran.com/forums/) or [Discord Chat] (https://discord.gg/BAdT6rJyFF)